Shardeum Documentation

 2.1.5 Network Size

-All nodes providing resources to a network must be able to operate profitably in the long run.
+All nodes providing resources to a network must be able to operate with reasonable incentives in the long run.
 The transaction fees must be able to cover the operating cost of the network if it is to be sustainable in the long run.
 This means that the number of nodes in the network must be adjustable based on the transaction throughput of the network.
 At times when the TPS of a network decreases, the network must be able to reduce the number of nodes, otherwise the transaction fees will have to increase to continue paying the extra nodes.
 This is an important factor not considered by any of the existing networks.

 2.1.6 Compatibility